MiguelHdezMoreno/autotest/README.md

 The repository is organized as follows:

 - `tests/`: This directory contains all the test files.
-- `utils/`: This directory contains utility functions used in the tests.
 - `README.md`: This file provides an overview of the repository.